-- All the AF points will be used to focus, and generally the closest object will be focused - Aiming the center AF point over the subject will make focusing easier.
+- All the AF points will be used to focus, and generally the closest object will be focused. - Aiming the center AF point over the subject will make focusing easier.

-- Press the shutter button halfway.
-The lens elements will shift to focus. - The AF point achieving focus flashes briefly in red.
-At the same time, the beeper will sound and the focus confirmation light <●> in the viewfinder will light up.
+- Press the shutter button halfway, and the lens focusing ring will rotate to focus. - The AF point achieving focus flashes briefly in red.
+At the same time, the beeper will sound and the focus confirmation light < ● > in the viewfinder will light up.